-- 1.5.1 In setting K factors for the PC15 period we have accepted NI Water's forecasts of customer numbers and volumes for the PC15 period for the purposes of this draft determination with the exception of NI Water's assumption of domestic per capita consumption.
-We intend to review NI Water's assumptions further for the final determination in order to take account of new information that may become available both from NI Water's AIR14 submission and from relevant external data sources. - 1.5.2 We are mindful of the current economic situation for business customers and have based our assessment of charges for unmeasured non-domestic consumers on a smoothed profile in the PC15 period to provide stability for these consumers.
+- 1.5.1 In setting K factors for the PC15 period we have accepted NI Water's revised forecasts of customer numbers and volumes for the final determination.
+We did however amend two aspects of NI Water revised forecasts i.e. Meter Under Registration (MUR) for non-domestic measure customers and Maximum Likelihood Estimation (MLE) for all customer groups.
+The Utility Regulator acknowledges that forecast customer related data, in particular volumes is subject to a significant degree of uncertainty.
+We consider that NI Water forecasts of customer numbers and volumes for the PC15 period are prudent given the uncertain economic outlook at the time of writing of the PC15 final determination. - 1.5.2 We are mindful of the current economic situation for business customers and have based our assessment of charges for all non-domestic consumers on a smoothed profile in the PC15 period to provide stability for these consumers.